recalbox/recalbox-manager/README.rst

 Finally, because Git is not available on Recalbox, you should get the repository on your PC before, transfer it to your recalbox and then continue on it with the commands.

+Since Recalbox 3.3.0 beta 5, `psutil`_ library is available, you would have to use ``requirements.beta5.txt`` instead ``requirements.txt``.
+This will probably become the behavior default when Recalbox 3.3.0 final will be released.

 Usage
 *****